University_

 6. Research Overseas

 a.
 The Scholarship recipient may conduct their research fieldwork outside Australia.
-The Scholarship recipient must remain enrolled full-time at the University and receive approval to count time away.
+The Scholarship recipient must be enrolled full-time at the University and receive approval to count time away.
 All periods of overseas research are cumulative and will be counted towards a student's candidature.

-7. Termination
+7. Misconduct

 a.
 Where during the Scholarship a student engages in misconduct, or other inappropriate conduct (either during the Scholarship or in connection with the student’s application and eligibility for the Scholarship), which in the opinion of the University warrants recovery of funds paid to the student, the University may require the student to repay awarded amounts and any other payments made to the student in connection with the Scholarship.
 Examples of such conduct include and without limitation; academic dishonesty, research misconduct within the meaning of the Research Code of Conduct 2023 (for example, plagiarism in proposing, carrying out or reporting the results of research, or failure to declare or manage a serious conflict of interests), breach of the Student Charter 2020 and misrepresentation in the application materials or other documentation associated with the Scholarship.